 This workout is good because it develops your fundamentals.

 It helps you improve your foundational basketball skills while also training your conditioning via basic exercises.

 Additionally, it’s not something super intense or time-consuming.

 You can probably get away with doing it just for a couple of hours a day (max), twice a week (but you have to be consistent with it).

 Then you can spend all of your other physical activity time playing basketball.
 You can also do the skills part prior to playing basketball.

 After her rookie season, she became a regular at the All-Star Game (5x) and a regular on the All-WNBA Teams (2x First-Team and 2x Second-Team).

 But she wouldn’t have made these strides if she didn’t master her fundamentals and improve her conditioning.

 So, if you want to get better at basketball -and become a better point guard- do her basketball workout.

 P.S.
-If you’re struggling to improve in basketball, you may be training wrong.
-This is why you need to check out my Old Man Game Activity Guide.
-It’s a convenient training system that will help you work on your fundamentals and conditioning. to learn more about it.
+If you’re struggling to get better at basketball, you may be doing something wrong.
+This is why you need to check out my Old Man Game Activity Guides and Planners.
+They’re convenient training systems that will help you work on your fundamentals and conditioning. to learn more about them.